kingarthurdavis78/startup/README.md

 login - When you press enter or the login button it creates a User object that is ready to be sent to the server database - not implemented yet
-WebSocket - not implemented yet application logic (Host)- Once you start the game, it takes the host through three rounds.
-Each round consists of a user response period, voting period, and then a dispay of the scoreboard.
-At the end of the game it takes the host back to the game select menu. application logic (User)- The player creates a Player object and joins a server.
+WebSocket - not implemented yet
+Application logic (Host)- Once you start the game, it takes the host through three rounds.
+Each round consists of a user response period, a voting period, and then a display of the scoreboard.
+At the end of the game, it takes the host back to the game select menu. application logic (User)- The player creates a Player object and joins a server.
 The player object is how responses and votes are sent to the server.
 As the game progresses the user provides a response and a vote for each round.

 ## Service deliverable

-For this deliverable I created an HTTP service to host my frontend and provide backend endpoints.
+For this deliverable, I created an HTTP service to host my frontend and provide backend endpoints.

 Node.js/Express HTTP service - done!
-Static middleware for frontend - done!
+Static middleware for the front end - done!
-Calls to third party endpoints - I don't need this for my website Backend service endpoints - Placeholders for login that stores the current user on the server.
+Calls to third-party endpoints - I don't need this for my website Backend service endpoints - Placeholders for login that store the current user on the server.
 Endpoints for player and game state.
 Frontend calls service endpoints - I did this using the fetch function.

 ## DB deliverable
-For this deliverable I stored and retrieved data from MongoDB.
+For this deliverable, I stored and retrieved data from MongoDB.

 MongoDB Atlas database created - done!
 Populated database with game questions
-Endpoints for data - My stubbed out endpoints now process the data and send it to Mongo.
+Endpoints for data - My stubbed-out endpoints now process the data and send it to Mongo.
 Stores data in MongoDB - done!

 ## Login deliverable
-For this deliverable I added user registration and authentication.
+For this deliverable, I added user registration and authentication.

 User registration - Creates a new account in the database. existing user - Verifies the user's name and password from data stored in the database